You’ve probably heard that eating in moderation is easy and if you do you can eat anything!

 If you’re like most people, you probably eat while multitasking at least a few times a week.

-It’s easy to get to the bottom of the bag before you realize you’ve eaten all of the chips when you’re watching your favorite show.
+It’s easy to get to the bottom of the bag before you realize you’ve eaten all the chips while watching your favorite show.

-It’s hard to know when you’ve had enough food to satisfy your physical hunger and the need for satisfaction, when you’re distracted.
-The feeling that the meal is complete and you’ve had enough isn’t a strong feeling when you’re doing something else.
+It’s hard to know when you’ve had enough food to satisfy your physical hunger and the need for satisfaction when you’re distracted.
+The feeling that the meal is complete and you’ve had enough isn’t vital when doing something else.
 The warning to stop only comes when you can’t ignore the uncomfortable fullness.

 Eat in Moderation Solution:

-Doing one thing at a time can actually save you time.
-If you typically turn on the tv or switch to your favorite app or email while eating it’s easy to get drawn into whatever you’re watching.
-The minutes pass by, just a bit more and before you know it, an extra 15, 30, 45, 60 minutes have passed and you’re still unconsciously eating.
+Doing one thing at a time can save you time.
+If you turn on the TV or switch to your favorite app or email while eating, it’s easy to get drawn into whatever you’re watching.
+The minutes pass by, just a bit more and before you know it, an extra 15, 30, 45, or 60 minutes have passed, and you’re still unconsciously eating.

 Doing one thing can also help you to eat more slowly, identify fullness and satiety sooner and possibly eat less.